 Cart abandonment is part of running an online store, but it doesn’t have to stay as high as it is today.

-By making costs and currencies clear from the start, simplifying your checkout with conditional fields and guest checkout, offering flexible payment methods, building trust with reviews and clear policies, using tools like Cart Preview and AI‑driven Cart Recommendations to keep shoppers engaged, and following up with smart exit‑intent campaigns and recovery emails, you can reduce shopping cart abandonment and increase your revenue without more traffic.
+By automating your recovery emails, making costs and currencies clear from the start, simplifying your checkout with guest options, offering flexible payment methods, and using tools like Cart Preview and AI‑driven Cart Recommendations, you can reduce shopping cart abandonment and increase your revenue without more traffic.

 If you sell digital products with WordPress, Easy Digital Downloads gives you most of these tools in one place.
-EDD Pro and its add‑ons add multi‑currency support with auto‑detection, built‑in EU VAT handling, cart recovery, conditional checkout fields, and AI‑powered product recommendations.
+EDD Pro and its add‑ons add built-in Abandoned Cart Recovery, multi‑currency support with auto‑detection, EU VAT handling, conditional checkout fields, and AI‑powered product recommendations.

 Still using EDD Lite?
 Upgrade to Pro and unlock access to our advanced, premium features!